Valant13/llms.txt/README.md

 2. **General Settings**
    - Enable the module
-   - Set site name (optional, defaults to store name)
-   - Add site description

-3. **AI-Powered Generation**
    - Enter your OpenAI API key ([get one here](https://platform.openai.com/api-keys))
    - Select AI model (GPT-4o Mini recommended for speed and cost)

+3. **AI-Powered Generation**
+   - Set site name
+   - Add site description
+   - Specify up to 10 categories that best represent your store
+   - Specify up to 10 products that best represent your store
+   - Specify up to 10 CMS pages that best represent your store
    - Click **"Generate with AI"**

 4. **Review & Edit**